BastienChampion/vue-webpack-template-plus/template/README.md

 {{/if_or}}
 {{#element}}

-# regenerate Element component styles in theme/ from element-variables.css
+# regenerate Element component styles in theme/ from element-variables.scss
 npm run theme
 {{/element}}
 ```